TripSit/drugs/README.md

 * Remember to select the Content Crew role in role selections!

 You can also join the [#combo-chart](https://discord.com/channels/179641883222474752/1168216953924624464) channel!
+* Don't forget to check pinned messages and join the the Combo Crew role!

 # TripSit Combo Chart Expansion